 The significant upheaval in the shareholdings came about after the successful completion of the debt restructuring exercise in which new shares were issued to creditors and new investors.
 On looking back, the marine logistic company probably would not have gotten itself into this mess had it not ventured into the offshore sector in 2010.
 But then again, nobody could have foreseen the slump in oil price leading to the protracted ailing oil and gas sector.

 As a marine logistic company, the ship chartering operations of Marco Polo Marine comprises of two divisions – Tug and Barge Division and Offshore Division.
 The offshore division was established in end 2010 with the objective of venturing into the Offshore oil and gas sector.
 The offshore division has expanded steadily to its current sizeable fleet of 13 off-shore vessels.
 Marco Polo also carries out ship building, ship repairs and conversions, as well as oil and gas fabrications through its shipyard which is located at Batam, Indonesia.

-[The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+[This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
 To read the full content, please sign up as member.]

 Pay Per Post

 If you do not wish to apply for membership but would like to access the full article, you can pay a one-off fee of just $10 to view this article through the following button: